ansys/pyhps/doc/source/examples/ex_lsdyna_job.rst

 LS-DYNA job submission
 ======================

-This example shows how to submit an LS-DYNA job to Ansys HPS.
+This example shows how to submit an LS-DYNA job to HPS.
 Once submitted, minimal job information is serialized to a ``rep_job.json`` file.
 This mimics what an app would need to store to subsequently monitor the job and download results.